-But at the end of the day, those things that are keeping you from taking the loving action in your own behalf are just fears, which we all adult people know that most fears in this world are based on false beliefs, such as success or failure that defines our worth as a person.
+But at the end of the day, those things that are keeping you from taking the loving action on your own behalf are just fears, which we all adult people know that most fears in this world are based on false beliefs, such as success or failure that defines our worth as a person.

-There are few bullet points that maybe it’s a good idea to rewrite it in our journal, so we can overcome all of these fears in the future, and step into the better life, healthier relationships, and a more productive work ethic.
+There are few bullet points that maybe it’s a good idea to be rewritten in our journal, so we can overcome all of these fears in the future, and step into the better life, healthier relationships, and a more productive work ethic.
 But before we jump into that part, let us all learn first about, what the f!ck is self-sabotage?

 # Let me explain …

 Self-sabotage is one of those terms that we hear thrown around a lot, but understanding what people actually mean by it is quite tricky at first, mostly because many people don’t actually know what it means.
 Do you?
 Some people use it judgmentally, as a form of criticism for someone they perceive as lazy or weak; while many others add the term to their conversations in a way that’s so vague and generic to the point where it’s essentially meaningless.

 But in short, here is the definition of self-sabotage: […] is when we actively or passively take steps to prevent ourselves from reaching our goals.
 This behavior can affect nearly every aspect of our life, be it in a relationship, career and life goals, to even personal growth such as productivity dreams.
 One of the most important aspects of understanding self-sabotage is to understand that you might have been doing it conscious or unconscious.

 Conscious self-sabotage is when you’re aware of the fact that what you’re doing is undermining one of your goals, such as playing video games while you’re actually in need to write a blog post. 😋 While unconscious self-sabotage is when you do something that undermines your value or goals, but you don’t realize it until after the fact.